SunnyVerr/i-map-i-guess/README.md

 Clover 14 is a Space Station 14 fork.

-This is the primary repo for Space Station 14.
+This is the primary repo for Clover 14.
 To prevent people forking RobustToolbox, a "content" pack is loaded by the client and server.
 This content pack contains everything needed to play the game on one specific server.

-If you want to host or create content for Clover14, this is the repo you need.
+If you want to host or create content for Clover 14, this is the repo you need.
 It contains both RobustToolbox and the content pack for development of new content packs.

 ## Links